Network Security Assessment 101: What You Need to Know

 - The cracks or the entry points for attackers

-- The type of data that will be exposed in case of a breach
+- The type of data that will be exposed in case of a data breach

-- The methodologies and strategic network solutions to implement in mitigating the risks
+- The methodologies and strategic network solutions to implement in mitigating the security risk

 - Penetration Testing (also known as Pen Testing) – This is usually a five-step procedure mainly involving breach simulation across one’s network.
 This helps identify specific gaps and entry points in each system or software.
 This would also allow businesses to strengthen their IT security policies.

-- IT Audit – This is a comprehensive assessment of one’s IT infrastructure, security policies, and organizational processes.
-Its main focus is checking the alignment and synergy of IT controls with business goals and ensuring that all important data are secured across the board.
+- IT Audit – This is a comprehensive assessment of one’s IT infrastructure, security policies, organizational processes, and wi-fi network.
+Its main focus is checking the alignment and synergy of IT controls with business goals and ensuring that all sensitive data are secured across the board.
 This involves system and tech evaluation and process compliance checking.

-A network security assessment can be complex, especially if you don’t know where to begin.
+When you conduct a network security assessment it can be complex, especially if you don’t know where to begin.
 And considering various industry types, there may be, more or less, additional or lesser steps to implement.
 But to give you a foreground of what to do, you can consider these steps: